 deliverable associated with this part.

-The first part will involve the development and testing of the
+The first part will involve the development and testing of all the

 implementation and test cases.

-of the game.
-This part will require you to integrate your deliverable
+and the functionality of the computer player.
+This part will require

-1. The deliverable for this part will include your
+you to expand Milestone 1.
+The deliverable for this part will include

 In this part you will implement the Graphical User Interface for the

-game and integrate it with the game module.
+game and integrate it with the rest of the project.
 The deliverable for this

-part will be the complete application, and a design document.
+part will be the complete software product, and a design document.

-The project will be done in teams of two.
-Both team members
+Teams The project will be done in teams of two.
+Both

-will be jointly responsible for the entire project, and for reaching
+team members will be jointly responsible for the entire project, and

-the learning objectives of the project.
-Students will be responsible
+for reaching the learning objectives of the project.
+Students will be

-reused from the other crib implementations you can easily find on the Internet.
+from the other game implementations you can easily find on the

 McGill University values academic integrity.
 Therefore all students